-As noted on page 16, income can be in the form of user-pays, rates or grants.
-The sources of funding proposed for the Long-Term Plan 2018-28 are noted in the graph below:
+Income can be in the form of user-pays, rates or grants.
+The sources of funding proposed for the Long-Term Plan 2018-28 are noted on our website.
+As an example, in year one (2018/19) the breakdown is proposed as follows: